zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 [APZ 175.2] (# apz175.2) # apz175.2 .ref .apz} "In those lusts or disciplines
 Is one who does not practice "means one who practices those disciplines or those five virtues It's not heavy, it's not bent, it's not sticky
-Is it not the one who has mastered it? ”Those lusts are omnipresent All edits are impermanent
+Is it not the one who has mastered it?
+"Those lusts are omnipresent All edits are impermanent
 Understand that all editors are miserable and understand that all Dhammas are infinite If there is a Dhamma that was born for some reason, it is all niroExists for fear